 In 2012, Sombrance announced the addition of Synth/Piano player Mike Kushins.
 With Mike’s input, the band has been reworking their material as well as working on new songs.

-Sombrance would like to recognize our former members and contributors (in no particular order):
+Sombrance would like to recognize our former and current members and contributors (in no particular order):

 Jon Cheatwood – Bass

 Dan Needham – Keyboards

 Jimmy P Brown II – Bass, Vocals

 Todd Hurt – Drums